Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 	- If the `compartment` property is present, its value must be a compartment.
 	- If absent, the `compartment` property defaults to the compartment being constructed in the `modules` option, or being hooked in the `loadHook` and `loadNowHook` options.

-- Else if the value of the `namespace ` property is a module namepace, the descriptor shares a module that is already available.
+- Else if the value of the `namespace ` property is a module namespace, the descriptor shares a module that is already available.

 - Else the value of `record` property must be an object.
 The module is loaded and initialized from the object according to the [virtual module namespace](#VirtualModuleNamespace) pattern.